What is Urinary incontinence?

 Urinary incontinence is more common among women than men.
 The loss of bladder control is a common and often embarrassing problem.

-Though it occurs more often as people get older, urinary incontinence isn’t an inevitable consequence of aging.
+Though it occurs more often as people get older, urinary incontinence isn’t an inevitable consequence of ageing.
 If urinary incontinence affects your daily activities, don’t hesitate to see your doctor.
 For most people, simple lifestyle changes or medical treatment can ease discomfort or stop urinary incontinence.

 Urinary incontinence Symptoms